holmes-py/King-of-the-hill/README.md

     `LFILE=/root/king.txt`<br />
     `echo "<YOUR USERNAME>" | cp /dev/stdin "$LFILE"`<br />
-YOU ARE ROOT.
+YOU ARE KING.
 NOW DEFEND YOUR TITILE.<br />
 Free Tip: (You know you can read anyfile with this vuln, use your imagination.)<br />
     `LFILE=file_to_read`<br />
     `cp "$LFILE" /dev/stdout`<br />

+<h1> Machine name: FORTUNE </h1>

+Now this is new machine, Released very recently,